-Nissan’s aim with the fifth-generation Micra was to create a car that struck a compelling balance between the rubber-footed rolling composure of the VW Polo and the outright dynamic accomplishment of the Ford Fiesta.
+Nissan’s aim with the fifth-generation Micra was to create a car that struck a compelling balance between the rubber-footed rolling composure of the Volkswagen Volkswagen Polo and the outright dynamic accomplishment of the Ford Fiesta.
 With its lowered suspension and reworked steering rack, one might reasonably assume this N-Sport variant in fact leans towards the latter, though if it does then the execution isn’t quite as convincing.

 However, while not as spry or engaging as a Fiesta ST-Line or Mini 3-door, there’s enough handling composure here to ensure the N-Sport doesn’t embarrass itself next to its more dynamically gifted classmates.